alexbol99/flatten-js/README.md

 # Javascript library for 2d geometry

-Flatten-js is a javascript library for manipulating abstract geometrical objects like point, vector, segment, line, circle, circular arc.
-It implements polygon model where polygon may be comprised from a number of islands with holes.
+Flatten-js is a javascript library for manipulating abstract geometrical objects like point, vector, line, segment, circle, arc and polygon.
+The library is written using es6 javascript syntax which is supported by all modern browsers as well as by NodeJS.
-The code have no dependencies and may be used on client side as well as on server side under NodeJS.
-The code is written using ES6 javascript standard.

 ## Installation